gabriel951/my_work/README.md

 written and the slides I have used for presentations.

 # Contact
-In case you have any doubts, feel free to contact me via email: gabrielfsilva1995@gmail.com.
+In case you have any doubts/suggestions/comments feel free to contact me via email: gabrielfsilva1995@gmail.com.

 # Acknowledments
 In all of my work, I collaborated with very nice people.
-I thank them!
+I am very grateful to them!

 # Overview
 Here is an overview of the contents of each folder: